salilab/imp/doc/manual/gpu.md

    have JAX implementations.
 Trying to use others will result in a Python NotImplementedError exception.
- - Some IMP::ScoreState (aka constraint) classes do not yet work - this includes common applications such as rigid bodies and close pair containers.
+ - Some IMP::ScoreState (aka constraint) classes do not yet work - this includes common applications such as close pair containers.

 To add JAX support for a particular IMP::Restraint, IMP::PairScore, IMP::core::MonteCarloMover, or IMP::OptimizerState,